dougeby/IntuneDocs/intune/endpoint-protection-macos.md

     **Default**: Not configured

-## FireVault
+## FileVault

-- **FireVault**
+- **FileVault**
-  You can *enable* Full Disk Encryption using XTS-AES 128 with FireVault 2 on devices that run macOS 10.13 and later.
+  You can *enable* Full Disk Encryption using XTS-AES 128 with FileVault on devices that run macOS 10.13 and later.
   - **Not configured**
   - **Enable**